Basic Techniques

 Calorimetry

 Calorimetry is used to measure the change in heat (released or absorbed) during a chemical reaction.
-In chemistry labs, the setup for calorimetry generally consists of a Styrofoam cup with a sealed lid and hole for thermometer to measure the change in temperature during the reaction.
+In chemistry labs, the setup for calorimetry generally consists of a Styrofoam cup with a sealed lid and hole for thermometer to measure the change in the temperature during the reaction.

 Centrifugation